CodyLobdell/reading-notes/102/class01.md

    -Displaying animations
    -Using a drop-down hamburger menu

 2.-You can add JavaScript code in an HTML document by employing the dedicated HTML tag <script> that wraps around JavaScript code.
-The <.script> tag can be placed in      the <head> section of your HTML or in the <body> section
+The <.script> tag can be placed in      the <head> section of your HTML or in the <.body> section